-Location — If your entry door faces constant, brutal summer sun or relentless winter gales, then insulation properties become a bigger concern than if the door will be more protected from the hot and cold weather.
+If your entry door faces constant, brutal summer sun or relentless winter gales, then insulation properties become a bigger concern than if the door will be more protected from the hot and cold weather.
 An entry door that is experiencing more of the harsh conditions from Mother Nature will need to have the ability to withstand more extreme temperatures in order to continue to keep your home comfortable year-round.

 Each front entry door type has its own unique characteristics and benefits.
-Frames made of wood and fiberglass composite materials are excellent insulators because they resist conducting heat and cold into your home.
-Wood offers more options in the area of aesthetics while fiberglass is typically more durable and requires less maintenance.
+Frames made of fiberglass composite materials are excellent insulators because they resist conducting heat and cold into your home.
+Fiberglass doors are durable and requires less maintenance.

-Aluminum frames are inexpensive and durable, but they offer poorer insulation factors because they more readily conduct heat and cold than wood and fiberglass.
+Aluminum frames are inexpensive and durable, but they offer poorer insulation factors because they more readily conduct heat and cold than fiberglass.

-Glass — Glass inserts in doors can enhance appearance and function of doors, but they typically reduce the door’s efficiency compared to the same door without glass.
-The good news is Pella offers energy efficient glass in their windows, and doors are no exception.
-Double-pane glass insulates almost twice as well as single-pane, while triple-pane glass provides additional energy efficiency.
-You can increase your window's energy efficiency by selecting Low-E (Low-Emissivity) glass coatings that reflect summer heat and winter cold and block harmful ultraviolet (UV) rays to help prevent fade damage.
+Dual-pane glass insulates almost twice as well as single-pane, while triple-pane glass provides additional energy efficiency.
+You can increase your door's energy efficiency by selecting Low-E (Low-Emissivity) glass coatings that reflect summer heat and winter cold and block harmful ultraviolet (UV) rays to help prevent fade damage.

-Installation — Imprecise installation can negate some of the insulation benefits of the door and frame.
+Imprecise installation can negate some of the insulation benefits of the door and frame.
 That’s why Pella certified installers work to minimize the amount of energy that escapes around the outer edges of the door and frame.
 Choosing a Pella certified installer will help ensure your new or replacement front entry door is installed correctly and lead you to receive all the benefits of your new door.
 Plus, our installation comes with a worry-free installation plan which includes cleanup and removal of your old door.

 One big part of shopping for a new or replacement front entry door is understanding how to read the energy-efficiency labels.
-For the greatest energy-saving potential, look for doors with these two labels: (graphic idea: labels)
+For the greatest energy-saving potential, look for doors with these two labels: